Paouky/paouky-docs/docs/getting-started/quickstart/install/install.md

 # Quickstart

-In this tutorial you will learn how to:

-- Install Grin node and wallet
-- Run a full node
-- Create a wallet
-- Send & receive grins

-!!! tip ""
+!!! tip "Graphical user-interface"
-    If you prefer to use Grin with a graphical user interface, please refer to [community wallets](../community-wallets.md).
+    If you prefer to use Grin with a graphical user-interface, please refer to [community wallets](../community-wallets.md).

 ## Requirements

-grin and grin-wallet software are compatible with Linux, macOS and Windows.

 It has been tested specifically on: